Nicusor-Stoica/ghost-releases/README.md

 4. Open the full History window with the keyboard shortcut Ctrl + Shift + H
 5. Find the site you want to delete the HSTS settings for - you can search for the site at the upper right if needed.
 6. Right-click the site from the list of items and click Forget About This Site.This should clear the HSTS settings (and other cache data) for that domain.
+7. Navigate to about:preferences
+8. Search for Certificates
+9. Disable `Query OCSP responder servers to confirm the current validity of certificates` (but enable it when closing Ghost)
-7. Restart Firefox and visit the site. (optional)
+10. Restart Firefox and visit the site. (optional)
-8. If the issue persists, try using incognito
+11. If the issue persists, try using incognito

 #### JSON Configuration